 - October.
-The conference paper by Jun Liu, Ningze Xu, Yangming Shi, Timothy Barnett, and Steven Jones on “Are First Responders Prepared for Electric Vehicle Fires?
-A National Survey ” was accepted and will be presented at the Transportation Research Board (TRB) 2023 Annual Meeting.
+Two conference papers by Jun Liu, Ningze Xu, Yangming Shi, Timothy Barnett, and Steven Jones on “Are First Responders Prepared for Electric Vehicle Fires?
+A National Survey ” were accepted and will be presented at the 2023 Transportation Research Board (TRB) Annual Meeting.

 - August.
 Dr. Yangming Shi (PI) and his collaborators at UA – Dr. Jun Liu, Dr. Xinwu Qian, Dr. Krishna Shah, and Dr. Laura Myers received a National Science Foundation (NSF) grant to develop new methods to help responders to deal with future Electrical Vehicle-Related emergency responses.
 Many thanks to the students, mentors, and collaborators, especially thanks to the support from Alabama Transportation Institute (ATI).

 - August.
 Ziming (Bruce) Liu joined Yangming Research Group as a Ph.D. student.
-Welcome, Ziming!
+Welcome, Bruce!

 - August.
 Babatunde Owolabi joined Yangming Research Group as a Master’s student.
 Welcome, Tunde!

 - June.
-Journal paper by Gilbert (Yang) Ye, Yangming Shi, Divya Srinivasan, and Jing Du on “Sensation Transfer for Immersive Exoskeleton Motor Training: Implications of Haptics and Viewpoints” was accepted and published in the Elsevier Journal of Automation in Construction (IF=10.517).
+A journal paper by Gilbert (Yang) Ye, Yangming Shi, Divya Srinivasan, and Jing Du on “Sensation Transfer for Immersive Exoskeleton Motor Training: Implications of Haptics and Viewpoints” was accepted and published in the Elsevier Journal of Automation in Construction (IF=10.517).

 - June.
-Journal paper by Gilbert (Yang) Ye, Yangming Shi, Pengxiang Xia, John Kang, Oshin Tyagi, Ranjana K Mehta, and Jing Du on “Cognitive Characteristics in Firefighter Wayfinding Tasks: An Eye-Tracking Analysis ” was accepted and published in the Elsevier Journal of Advanced Engineering Informatics (IF=7.862).
+A journal paper by Gilbert (Yang) Ye, Yangming Shi, Pengxiang Xia, John Kang, Oshin Tyagi, Ranjana K Mehta, and Jing Du on “Cognitive Characteristics in Firefighter Wayfinding Tasks: An Eye-Tracking Analysis” was accepted and published in the Elsevier Journal of Advanced Engineering Informatics (IF=7.862).

 - May.
 Dr. Shi was selected as the track coordinator for project management and construction at the 2022 IEEE Winter Simulation Conference (WSC 2022).

 - May.
-Journal paper by Yangming Shi, Connor Johnson, Pengxiang Xia, John Kang, Oshin Tyagi, Ranjana K Mehta, and Jing Du on “Neural Basis Analysis of Firefighters’ Wayfinding Performance via Functional Near-Infrared Spectroscopy (fNIRS)” was published in the ASCE Journal of Computing in Civil Engineering (IF=5.802).
+A journal paper by Yangming Shi, Connor Johnson, Pengxiang Xia, John Kang, Oshin Tyagi, Ranjana K Mehta, and Jing Du on “Neural Basis Analysis of Firefighters’ Wayfinding Performance via Functional Near-Infrared Spectroscopy (fNIRS)” was published in the ASCE Journal of Computing in Civil Engineering (IF=5.802).

 - April.
-Journal paper by Tianyu Zhou, Qi Zhu, Yangming Shi, and Jing Du on “Construction Robot Teleoperation Safeguard Based on Real-Time Human Hand Motion Prediction” was published in the ASCE Journal of Construction Engineering and Management (IF=5.292).
+A journal paper by Tianyu Zhou, Qi Zhu, Yangming Shi, and Jing Du on “Construction Robot Teleoperation Safeguard Based on Real-Time Human Hand Motion Prediction” was published in the ASCE Journal of Construction Engineering and Management (IF=5.292).